Revolution (cycling series)

-Concept
+History and concept

 The series was founded in 2003, with the main aim of providing regular track cycling events for fans to attend in Manchester.
 Previously, track cycling fans were generally only able to attend one international event in Manchester each year, usually a round of the UCI Track Cycling World Cup Classics series, or as in 2000, the UCI Track Cycling World Championships.
 The only other events held regularly at the velodrome were events such as the British National Track Championships, which have a lower profile and therefore attracted smaller crowds.

 An organisation management company, Face Partnership, was brought in to attempt to create a series providing regular top level events at the velodrome.
 The aim was to provide racing for existing fans and attract new fans to the sport, raising its profile as a sport in United Kingdom.
 It was also intended to give British riders the opportunity to take part in high quality racing during the winter.
 It was decided that the series would consist of four events throughout the season.
 Admission costs were fixed at an affordable level, originally £8 for an adult ticket, in order to enable families to attend.
 Family tickets were available for around £20, making the Revolution a considerably more affordable event to attend in comparison to other sports, such as football.

 The first event was held in October 2003 and was attended by a good sized crowd.
 The event featured big British names like Bradley Wiggins, Rob Hayles, Chris Newton, John Scripps and David Millar.
 The series also rapidly attracted the attention of track sprinters from continental Europe, who took advantage of the opportunity to sharpen their skills against top-class fields without the levels of pressure experienced in World Cup events.
 The event continued to grow in stature and profile from this solid start, exceeding expected attendance targets along the way.
 Revolution 7 in early 2005 saw the series achieve its first near capacity crowd, the start of the event had to be delayed to allow the crowds into the venue.
 Revolution 14 was the series' first complete sell out, with some ticketless fans turned away.
 From early 2008 onwards the events began to sell out in advance.